Hakanwie/Burst-Tiramisu/README.md

 global_pool_func = The global pooling function to use (default: max pooling)

-The input size tot he network needs to be batch_size, n_images, n_channels, height, width, where n_images is the number of images in the burst
+The input size to the network needs to be batch_size, n_images, n_channels, height, width, where n_images is the number of images in the burst